How Fee-For-Service Billing Keeps Clients Fully Invested For the Market Recovery

 Advisors can gather relevant data regarding a client’s assets or net worth and use the information to generate a one-time invoice for the client.
 The process of creating one-time invoices for clients is not very scalable, so advisors with a growing number of clients paying AUM fees with AdvicePay may want to consider more streamlined approaches to invoice generation.

-AdvicePay Professional and Enterprise plans support multiple one-time invoice generation by uploading a CSV-formatted document that contains client email address, invoice description, due date, and total fee amount.
+AdvicePay Professional and Enterprise plans support multiple one-time invoice generation by uploading a CSV-formatted document that contains the client's email address, invoice description, due date, and total fee amount.
 Generating invoices through a bulk process is much more scalable, so advisors serving dozens or hundreds of households that pay AUM fees with cash flow or other non-invested assets will benefit from AdvicePay plans that support this feature.

 Some AdvicePay users leverage third-party portfolio accounting or billing software to perform detailed fee calculations on assets under management, such as calculating the average daily balance of a portfolio over a specific time period or aggregating accounts among multiple client generations in order to qualify for AUM fee breakpoints.
 Again, the results of those fee calculations can be exported or copied into a CSV-formatted document for streamlined invoice generation inside AdvicePay (Professional and Enterprise plans only).